pyaewaye/todolist-v2/README.md

 # To Do List App
 This is a To Do List app to maintain your day-to-day tasks.
-Other than the main to-do page, you can also create custom to-do pages simply by appending /list/YourCustomListName in the url.
-Fill in the task and click + button to add, check it out to remove.
-For every new page, suggested 3 default tasks for you!
+You can also create custom to-do-list simply by appending /list/YourCustomListName in the url.
+Fill in the item and click + button to add, tick the checkbox to remove the item.

-#Try it out online
+# Try it out online
-Start planning your daily tasks and get organised anytime, anywhere at the following link.
-This service uses free plan hosting and can cause a delay of up to 30 seconds on first load.
-Multi-users feature currently not available. https://todolist-ut3j.onrender.com
+This service uses free plan hosting and can cause a delay of up to 30 seconds on first load. https://todolist-ut3j.onrender.com

 ### Dependencies